DrayWilliams1/vanillaPSO/README.md

 - Boundary Constraints: particles are permitted to exit the feasible region, but only allow updating of the personal best when a solution is feasible.
 - Iteration Strategy: a synchronous iteration strategy.
 - Termination Criterion: fixed maximum number of iterations.

+Additional notes on the testing can be found in the pdf report.